asterics/CCCSD/ReadMe.md

 •	Send to ARE: directly deploys the model to the ARE, ready to use (for the latest ARE, see https://github.com/asterics/AsTeRICS)
 For the communication between the wizard and the ARE the AsTeRICS REST-library is used.

-To access the backend, please open ..\Backend\php\Login.php.
 To access the frontend, please open ..\Frontend\HTML\index.html.
+You can enter the backend via the "admin"-link in the footer of the frontend.

 The CCCSD is currently optimised for Firefox (53.0.3 or higher).